 All York students become members of our college system, which encourages inclusivity and a valuable sense of community.

-As well as looking at our own history, throughout the year we're also reflecting on the benefits we have brought to society and how we have changed our understanding of the world we live in.
+As well as looking at our own history, throughout the year we reflected on the benefits we have brought to society and how we have changed our understanding of the world we live in.

 How the University is run

 The Vice-Chancellor of the University is Professor Koen Lamberts.